patrickcapaldo/patrickcapaldo.github.io/README.md

 Your publications' page is generated automatically from your BibTex bibliography.
 Simply edit `_bibliography/papers.bib`.
-You can also add new `*.bib` files and customize the look of your publications however you like by editing `_pages/publications.md`.
+You can also add new `*.bib` files and customise the look of your publications however you like by editing `_pages/publications.md`.

 <p align="center"><img src="https://raw.githubusercontent.com/alshedivat/al-folio/master/assets/img/publications-screenshot.png" width=800></p>